Dr0f0x/ChainCLI/README.md

 ## Logging

-The library uses a simple logging module that works by using a single logger instance and attaching handlers with their own formatters to it.
+The library uses a simple logging module that works by creating a single logger instance and attaching handlers with their own formatters to it.
 Each Handler is responsible for outputting a message that was formatted by its formatter (the default formatters provided are the message only formatter and one that includes timestamp and loglevel) to a different target (the default handlers provided target either the console or a file).

 Both the logger itself and all the handlers have a minimum level and ignore all logs that are below it.
 The one of the logger can be set with ```Logger::setLevel``` for the handlers they have to be specified before adding them to the logger, e.g in the constructor (the default console handler has Trace as its level).